zdavidmm/MMM-MyCommute/README.md

 1. Navigate into your MagicMirror `modules` folder and execute<br>
 `git clone https://github.com/jclarke0000/MMM-MyCommute.git`.
 2. Enter the `MMM-MyCommute` directory and execute `npm install`.
+3. Enable the **Routes API** for your Google Cloud project.
-3. Go to https://developers.google.com/maps/documentation/javascript/get-api-key and get an API key.
+4. Go to https://developers.google.com/maps/documentation/javascript/get-api-key and get an API key.

 # NOTE To those updating from previous verions